kiwix/kiwix-js-pwa/screenshots/Add-KiwixPWA-to-Edge-sidebar.md

 outline to the favicon that is used in order to make it more visible in light mode.

 Please note that due to a [Chromium bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1368818#c13) (which also affects extensions), folder picking is not available in the sidebar, so please simply pick the file you want to load rather than picking a folder of archives.
+The Edge sidebar works very well with the [Origin Private File System](Demo-OPFS_all_features.md), because there is no need to pick or authorize file access.